Pick Your Perfect Pine at a Hudson Valley Christmas Tree Farm

 647 Mettacahonts Rd, Accord

 While Hurds is an exciting place to be all year round, it’s a particular treat during the holidays, when winter to-dos complement the tree-cutting celebration.
-On Black Friday, for instance, Santa will skydive to the farm.
-Every weekend after that, kids can ride the giant slide and walk the nature trails while families can sip hot chocolate, cider, or coffee.
+On Black Friday, for instance, Santa and his elves will skydive to the farm to deliver gifts to kids.
+Every weekend after that, little ones can ride the giant slide and walk the nature trails while families sip hot chocolate, cider, or coffee.
 Fresh-cut trees, wreaths, and kissing balls are also for sale at the farm.

 2187 Rte 32, Modena